Blue Sky Habitat Fund

 Sandy River, Clackamas County, Oregon

-The Freshwater Trust and US Forest Service are taking the lead on this project on behalf of the Sandy River Basin Partners.
-The project will address primary limiting factors by increasing off channel habitat and floodplain connectivity and large wood abundance on Still Creek and by
+The Freshwater Trust and US Forest Service led this project on behalf of the Sandy River Basin Partners.
+The project addressed primary limiting factors by increasing off channel habitat and floodplain connectivity and large wood abundance on Still Creek and by restoring fish passage at a road crossing on Henry Creek.
+The project is part of a collaborative, multi-year effort to accelerate recovery of naturally functioning conditions within prioritized stream channels and riparian areas of the Sandy River basin.
+Native fish benefited: Lower Columbia River Spring Chinook and Coho Salmon and Winter Steelhead.

 Aldrich Point Habitat Restoration Project – Columbia River Estuary Study Taskforce (CREST)